Verified July 2026 · Cited to primary sources

 Typical cost

-Topical copper-peptide serums retail roughly $20–$60 as cosmetics — a legal, low-risk channel.
+Topical copper-peptide serums retail roughly $20 to $60 as cosmetics, a legal, low-risk channel.
 Injectable GHK-Cu clinic pricing is not quoted here because that form is unapproved and gray-market.

 How to access it legally

-The legal, evidenced form of GHK-Cuis the topical cosmetic, which is sold over the counter in ordinary skincare — no prescription and no injecting required.
+The legal, evidenced form of GHK-Cuis the topical cosmetic, which is sold over the counter in ordinary skincare, no prescription and no injecting required.
 We don't single out or link a specific brand.
-The injectable/systemic form is a different, unapproved story with no legal supervised route — we don't link those.
+The injectable or systemic form is a different, unapproved story with no legal supervised route, so we don't link those.

 Is GHK-Cusafe?
 Side effects & risks